Resignation Letter Example for a New Job Opportunity

 You’ve been offered a new job, and maybe even a new job with a promotion, and now it’s time to let your current employer know that you’re leaving.
 When you need to resign from your job, it’s important to do so in a professional way.
-You’ll need to write and mail a resignation letter when you leave for a new job opportunity.
+You’ll need to write and send or email a resignation letter when you leave for a new job opportunity.

 Keep your resignation letter positive, complimentary, and appreciative of your tenure with the company.